BertonYang18/BARN-monkey/README.md

 ## Data Preparation

-1- Please download the video frames of socially housed macaques from (xxx) and save them in the path of "BARN-monkey/data/monkey/frames/".
+1- Please download the video frames of socially housed macaques from (we will publish the link as soon as possible) and save them in the path of "BARN-monkey/data/monkey/frames/".

-2- Please download the checkpoint files from (xxx) and save them in the path of "BARN-monkey/checkpoint/".
+2- Please download the checkpoint files from (we will publish the link as soon as possible) and save them in the path of "BARN-monkey/checkpoint/".

-## Train and test
+## Training and testing

 Please use the file "tools/train_monkey.py" for training and use the file "tools/test_monkey.py" for inference.